arvodia/arvodia-cli/README.md

  - [License](#license)

 ## Feature
+  - a single executable file, or with load class
-  - only one method except for an order
+  - a method for a command.
   - the input options are injected into the parameters of the function
   - support variable annotation for description and shorcut
   - the longname input are the same as the name of the function parameters
   - validation of the required value
   - also other verification such as the command name which does not exist
   - compare the type of option input with the variables of the function parameters
-  - possibility of setting the optional boolean option, example: -abc
+  - the possibility of optional chaining, example: -abc
   - decoration the text output color, block and list
   - list command lists all commands:
-  - command description
-  - command usage
+  - help option display help for the given command.
+  - verbose level option, example : -v -vv -vvv
-  - command help
+  - command description, usage and help

 ## Installation
 you can [download](https://github.com/arvodia/arvodia-cli/tree/main/bin "download") only the bin file and work with it, or integrate arvodia-cli into your project with composer.